w3c/w3c-website-redesign-documentation/_docs/2020-06-12-front-end-standards.md

 This browser list is fairly similar to the GDS browser list.
 However, it is important for us to note that for Chrome, Firefox and Edge your site receives visits from a broader range of versions of those browsers.

-_Update: 30 June 2020_
+<sup>*</sup>_Update: 30 June 2020_

-Based on the decreasing usage of IE11 and [Microsoft encouraging its users to use Edge](https://docs.microsoft.com/en-us/lifecycle/faq/internet-explorer-microsoft-edge) the decision has been made not to include IE11 in the list of browsers that we target for the advanced experience.
+Based on the decreasing usage of IE11 and [Microsoft encouraging its users to use Edge](https://docs.microsoft.com/en-us/lifecycle/faq/internet-explorer-microsoft-edge) the decision has been made not to include IE11 in the list of compliant browsers.
 While the website needs to work on IE11, it does not have to be pretty or highly optimised for that browser.